MicrosoftDocs/learn/learn-pr/azure/write-first-query-kusto-query-language/includes/9-solution.md

 ## Solution process

-1. The first thing you want to do is filter out as much information as possible.
+1. Filter out as much information as possible:
     * The time window should be between April 1 and April 30, 2007.
 Use the `where` operator to create this filter.
     * You want to return results from only the state of Virginia.
-Use the `where` operator to create this filter too.
+Use the `where` operator to create this filter.
 1. Create a column that sums damage from **DamageProperty** and **DamageCrops** by using the `project` operator.
 1. To figure out which kind of storm caused this damage, you need to return the **EventType** column.
 Use the `project` operator.
-1. Last, you want to see the top five most damaging events.
+1. You want to see the top five most damaging events.
 You can use the `sort` operator, whose default mode is descending.
 Alternatively, and more efficiently, you can use the `top` operator.

 ## Solution query